-We currently only process Tourist and Business Visas.
+We currently only process Canada Tourist Visa and Canada Business Visas.
 Kindly contact the Embassy for the following

 Canadian Temporary Visas